 Statement of Editorial Policy

-ARCHIVES is the journal of the British Records Association whose aims and objectives it seeks to promote.
-It focuses on the needs of archive users (both active and prospective) by providing information about the whereabouts, interpretation and historical significance of records in all media.
+The Association’s journal, ARCHIVES, supports these aims by providing information about the whereabouts, interpretation and historical significance of records in all media.
 It publishes essays, commentaries, case studies and reports on all aspects of the care, preservation, accessibility and use of archives.
-It especially welcomes submissions that:
+It welcomes submissions from archive users, archivists, historians and other professionals including established and newly emerging scholars that:

 • provide guidance about the use and meaning of archival resources and the linkages between them;